vicainelli/quotes/README.md

 > "If you be here to be critical of what has already been done, you're late, you should be here before to help."

 ― By who did when no one wants to do.

+---

+> "Only half of programming is coding the other 90  is debugging" ― Anonymous